Capsica: The Arch: West

 Dozens of ridges and sounds radiate from the rift at right angles; these are fracture zones, where the plate, spreading at different rates in different sections, grinds and slips.
 Such fractures dominate the region, defining the coastline, deciding where rain will fall (and won't), where most of the population lives, creating long updraft-corridors the locals use for flyways, and, incidentally, creating cooler highlands that Earth tourists can bear in winter, largely determining our tour routes.

 The other prominent landform you'll notice right off: huge shield volcanoes up to 14 km high (46,000').
 In Capsica's low gravity, that's not shocking.
 Even on Earth, Mauna Kea is 10 km tall (33,000'), though much of that is hidden undersea.
-Most giants of this type are in chains created as a spreading plate moves over a deeper hot spot: the Kurai Peninsula (upper left) and the Nohaa chain (top) are good examples.
-The only such chain in the western Arch is at its south end--the Ekurre Peninsula has three shield volcanoes rivaling Hawai'i.
+Most giants of this type are in chains created as a spreading plate moves over a deeper hot spot.
+The only such chain in the western Arch (but an impressive one) is at the south end--the Ekurre Peninsula has three shield volcanoes rivaling Hawai'i.
 And on drier Capsica, all that slope is exposed: the highest point on Ekurre Caldera is over 9100 meters (30,000'); though it's tropical, that's high enough for snow patches in winter.
-But it's unique.
-Without snow marking the highest peaks, it's hard to realize how rugged this region is; Mt Kurimza, a volcanic cone barely showing up on the map (north of the Rift Sea) is 6.1 km high (20,000')--rivaling our Mt Denali.
+But it's unique in that.
+Without snow marking the highest peaks, it's hard to realize how rugged this region is; Mt Kurimza, a volcanic cone barely showing up on the map (west of the Rift Sea) is 6.1 km high (20,000')--rivaling our Mt Denali.
 And plenty of others are Alpine in height.

 Northern Arch: Intro - Northwest - Southwest - East